bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/PropertySets/Pset_BoreholeTestPressuremeter/Documentation.md

-Properties for pressuremeter borehole tests
+Properties for pressuremeter borehole tests.